-The results for the year are shown in the Statement of Comprehensive Income in the Financial Statements.
-The Fund recorded a net distributed unitholders' earnings of GH¢1,157,898 as against a net distributed unitholders' earnings of GH¢958,668 in 2015.
-The increase in net distributed unitholders' earnings can be attributed to income earned on fixed income investments which the Fund was able to make due to a strong net inflow position recorded in 2016.
+The results for the year are shown in the statement of comprehensive income in the financial statements.
+The Fund recorded total distributed comprehensive unitholders' earnings of GH¢3,113,110 as against total distributed comprehensive unitholders' earnings of GH¢953,013 in 2016.
+The increase in total distributed comprehensive unitholders' earnings is attributed to income earned on fixed income investments which the Fund was able to make due to a strong net inflow position.